Pro-Bending | Rules Of Play

 - A player who has been hit three times by elements bent by the opposing team is knocked out of their zone.

-- If a player is knocked out of Zone 1 into Zone 2, s/he must now play within Zone 2.
+- If a player is knocked out of Zone 1 into Zone 2, they must now play within Zone 2.

-- If a player is knocked out of Zone 1 into Zone 3, or from Zone 2 into Zone 3, s/he must now play within Zone 3.
+- If a player is knocked out of Zone 1 into Zone 3, or from Zone 2 into Zone 3, they must now play within Zone 3.